-Florence, Oregon is built around the last bend of the Suislaw River and just before the South Jetty pokes out into the Pacific Ocean.
+Florence, Oregon is built around the last bend of the Siuslaw River and just before the South Jetty pokes out into the Pacific Ocean.
 Numerous rivers, lakes and tributaries draw paddlers, anglers, and surfers to this mid-sized city on the southern edge of the Central Oregon Coast.

 Florence has two distinct parts of town, a historic district along the waterfront and a newer, more commercial, row of restaurants and businesses running along both sides of Highway 101.